logdna/logdna-agent-v2/docs/LINUX.md

 ---
 **NOTES**
-* For users upgrading /migrating from the [legacy LogDNA Agent](https://github.com/logdna/logdna-agent)\: You might already have a configuration file `/etc/logdna.conf` from prior installations.
+* For users upgrading/migrating from the [legacy LogDNA Agent](https://github.com/logdna/logdna-agent)\: You might already have a configuration file `/etc/logdna.conf` from prior installations.
 The LogDNA Agent 3.3 does support the legacy `/etc/logdna.conf` file by default, and additionally uses a **systemd** unit file `/etc/logdna.env`.

-* For users on older Linux distributions (Centos 7, Amazon Linux 2, RHEL 7): If the default variables directory `var/lib/logdna` does not exist after following the above installation or upgrade steps, you will need to manually create the directory.
+* For users on older Linux distributions (Centos 7, Amazon Linux 2, RHEL 7):The user should manually ensure that the /var/lib/logdna directory exists as the older versions of systemd packaged with these systems will not automatically create it.
 ---

 1. Create the agent's configuration file (`logdna.env`) in the `/etc` directory, using the following command: